Select any two GPUs for comparison

 The FirePro W9000 has a 86 MHz higher core clock speed than the GTX Titan, but the GTX Titan has 16 more Render Output Units than the FirePro W9000.
 As a result, the GTX Titan exhibits a 11.5 GPixel/s better Pixel Fill Rate than the FirePro W9000.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

-The GTX Titan was released less than a year after the FirePro W9000, and so they are likely to have similar driver support for optimizing performance when running the latest games.
+The GTX Titan was released over a year more recently than the FirePro W9000, and so the GTX Titan is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the FirePro W9000.

 Both GPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings.